lucieexu27/lucie-xu-web/content/home/extracurriculars.md

   <img src="https://github.com/user-attachments/assets/62aecdfe-703d-40db-9e71-b14fa94b6cf4" width=30% height=30%  />
 </p>

-I am a college ambassador for the Atlanta Track Club.
+I was a college ambassador for the Atlanta Track Club.
 It has been a great experience to represent the club at my university.
 Being an ambassador has not only allowed me to connect to Emory's community, but also other runners from all over Atlanta.
 I have run a few half marathons in Atlanta, but would love to explore other areas for races.

 ### Music